Vishukaneki/Heart-Disease-Detection-Using-ML/README.md

 # Heart Disease Detection Using Classification Methods

 ## Abstract
 Heart diseases remain a prominent cause of death worldwide.
-This research addresses the urgent necessity for solutions that can identify individuals at risk of heart disease promptly and precisely.
-Leveraging data visualization techniques and machine learning models, a reliable and efficient tool will be developed to assist healthcare professionals in this task.
-Beginning with detailed Exploratory Data Analysis (EDA), visualizations will be employed to unravel complex patterns within the Cleveland Heart Disease dataset.
-Subsequently, multiple classification algorithms will be trained and evaluated using various metrics.
+This project addresses the necessity for solutions that can identify individuals at risk of heart disease promptly and precisely.
+Leveraging data visualization techniques and machine learning models, a reliable and efficient tool was developed to assist healthcare professionals in this task.
+Beginning with detailed Exploratory Data Analysis (EDA), visualizations were employed to unravel complex patterns within the Cleveland Heart Disease dataset.
+Subsequently, multiple classification algorithms were trained and evaluated using various metrics.
 The objective is to identify the most effective method for accurately detecting heart disease.
 The appropriate classification model will enable timely diagnosis and treatment of heart diseases.

+## Steps to Simulate the Project:

+1. Open the jupyter notebook, named "Heart_Disease_Detection.ipynb".
+2. Make sure to download the dataset from https://doi.org/10.24432/C52P4X and save as "heart_disease_uci.csv" (Also uploaded in this repository).
+3. Change the path location of the data file in the jupyter notebook.
+4. Before running the code make sure to install all the prerequisites as mentioned below.
+5. Run all the code segments in the jupyter notebook to preprocess, visualize and transform the data.
+Finally, run the code segments to train the classification models and evaluate their performance.

-## Keywords
+## Prerequisites

-Classification, Logistic Regression, XGBoost, SVM, Heart Disease, Visualization, Accuracy, Precision, Recall
+Make sure you have the following installed:

+- Jupyter Notebook with Python-3 kernel
+- Required libraries (e.g. 'numpy', 'pandas', 'scikit-learn', 'seaborn', 'matplotlib', 'xgboost')

 ## Table of Contents
 1. [Introduction](#introduction)